Rachel Hoaglin

 What are the biggest challenges or opportunities in your field right now?

 One of the biggest challenges in my field right now is navigating the complexity of health insurance, which can be difficult for patients to understand and access.
 Additionally, the emotional impact of school shootings on children presents a profound challenge — the fear and anxiety that many children carry significantly affect how we provide pediatric care.
+This emotional impact is also present for children learning how to exist post-COVID and for the survivors of ICE raids.
 Addressing both the logistical and emotional aspects of care requires sensitivity, clear communication, and a commitment to supporting families through difficult circumstances.

 What values are most important to you in your work and personal life?